 Seamless Student Transfer

-- Support voluntary efforts to refine a streamlined, simplified and transparent process by which students can ascertain the transferability of credit-bearing courses from and among the state’s community colleges and its public universities.
+- Support voluntary efforts to refine a streamlined, simplified and transparent process by which students can determine the transferability of credit-bearing courses from and among the state’s community colleges and its public universities.

-- Promote recognition that—with an emphasis on two- and four-year degree program alignment and the maintenance of rigorous academic standards—final determination on discipline-specific credit acceptance lies with university departmental faculty.
+- Promote recognition that—with an emphasis on two- and four-year degree program alignment and the maintenance of rigorous academic standards—final determination of discipline-specific credit acceptance lies with university departmental faculty.

 [i] Report to the Michigan Legislature Pursuant to Secs.
 210f & 265c of P.A.
 62 of 2019, Jan.
 31, 2020.